 Let’s go over the ingredients used in this pecan bar recipe.
 Using high-quality ingredients is key to producing a high-quality dessert!

 - Butter: I always bake with salted butter.
 It doesn’t contain any flavorings that unsalted butter has.
 Just two ingredients; cream and salt.
-You can use unsalted butter if you prefer, you may just need to increase the sea salt by ¼ tsp in the recipe!
+You can use unsalted butter if you prefer, you may just need to increase the sea salt by ¼ teaspoon in the recipe!
 Make sure that the butter is at room temperature.

 - Sugar: Use your favorite granulated or organic cane sugar!
 This is the one that I use in all of my baking.